armory/docs/content/en/docs/installation/armory-operator/op-spin-account-crd.md

 linkTitle: Spinnaker Accounts CRD
 weight: 50
 description: >
-  Define and manage Kubernetes accounts outside of Spinnaker's mainfest file.
+  Define and manage Kubernetes accounts outside of a manifest file.
 ---

 {{< include "experimental-feature.html" >}}

 ## `SpinnakerAcount` Custom Resource Definition overview

-The Operator comes with a `SpinnakerAccount` Custom Resource Definition (CRD) for managing Kubernetes accounts that you want to use with Spinnaker.
+The Operator comes with a `SpinnakerAccount` Custom Resource for managing Kubernetes accounts that you want to use with Spinnaker.
 This `SpinnakerAccount` resource enables defining and managing Kubernetes accounts outside of Spinnaker's manifest file.
-You create a separate manifest for each Kubernetes account and `kubectl apply` each manifest. `kubectl` delegates to the Operator, which then processes the manifest into the requisite configuration and adds the account to Spinnaker.
+You create a separate manifest for each Kubernetes account and `kubectl apply` each manifest. `kubectl` delegates to the Operator, which then processes the manifest into the requisite configuration and adds the account to Armory Enterprise or Spinnaker.

 For example, you have a pipeline that provisions a Kubernetes cluster with Terraform.
 If you want that new cluster to be available, you can